ynikitenko/lena/docs/source/tutorial/1-introduction.rst

                    pass
                raise StopIteration()

-   and adds this element to :ref:`main.py <main_py>` example before.
+   and adds this element to :ref:`main.py <main_py>` example above.
-   When he runs the program, he gets:
+   When he runs the program, he gets

    .. container:: noscrollbar